Confoederatio/Confoederatio-Docs/CRD (Confoederatio, Research Division)/Documentation/Software/Naissance HGIS/Naissance HGIS.md

 Current design considerations are overwhelmingly focused on getting core data entry features down, especially with [[HistoryKeyframe|History Keyframes]] and certain [[Naissance Geometries|Geometries]]/[[Naissance Features|Features]].
 If you are looking for simulation/geoprocessing capabilities, these are currently housed separately with [[Constele Red]], which serves as a stopgap GIS solution.

 Note that linked documentation is user-facing only, and that technical backend documentation is hosted on a separate site.
+To turn Dev Tools on/off for debugging purposes, press `Ctrl + Shift + I`.
 ## Core Capabilities

 1. Data Entry